djalbat/necessary/README.md

 setRCBaseExtension('default');  // Results in the '.defaultrc' file being parsed.
 ```

-If the base extension is adjusted in this way, the function must be called afterwards.
+If the base extension is adjusted in this way, the `rc()` function must be called afterwards.

 * The `get()` function sends a `GET` request, taking host, URI, optional query parameters and callback arguments.
 The optional `parameters` argument should be a plain old JavaScript object, the names and values of which will be encoded and concatenated to form the query string.
 The function expects the response to be stringified JSON and will return the parse this and return it as JSON if the status code is `200`, otherwise it will return null: